 Borrowing money can be a sound business decision when done strategically and with discipline.
-But borrowing money without thinking through the consequences can end in business disaster.
-Think through exactly how you expect your company to benefit from the borrowed cash over the long-term and how likely you are to actually receive the anticipated benefits.
-See more small business advice from Barbara Corcoran here.
+But borrowing money without thinking through the consequences can end in a business disaster.
+Think through exactly how you expect your company to benefit from the borrowed cash over the long term and how likely you are to actually receive the anticipated benefits.

 Ty Kiisel, Editor at OnDeck Capital

 Capital can be leveraged to help a business grow or thrive, but it won’t stop you from crashing.
-You can use a short term business loan or business line of credit to bridge short term cash flow problems, but it could cripple your business with more debt if you don’t have a clear ROI or improvement plan.
+You can use a short-term business loan or business line of credit to bridge short-term cash flow problems, but it could cripple your business with more debt if you don’t have a clear return on investment (ROI) or improvement plan.
 Make sure you plan out how the capital will help your business before you take on the extra capital.

-Jeff White, Finance Analyst at Fit Small Business
+Jeff White, Divisional Manager at Fit Small Business

 You can get cash immediately for all unpaid invoices due in the next 90 days to fill a cash flow gap while you wait on your customer to pay.
-This is called Invoice Financing, or AR Financing, and you can get a line of credit for the value of your invoices from a company like Fundbox.
-You can learn more by checking out our guide to invoice financing.
+This is called invoice financing, and you can get a line of credit for the value of your invoices.

 Christal Bemont, SVP at Concur